 - Who are the salespeople, marketing people, techno-geeks, and social media mavens in your church?

 - Which people have 1 or more of these qualities and are good collaborative team players?

 Download a free PDF to help you find your key team members for your church video production

 Inventory Your Resources

-You may be looking in the equipment closet in your church and noticing a lack of video equipment that will work for your project, or you have some really old stuff that probably will be a pain to connect with today's modern technology.
+You may be looking in the equipment closet in your church and noticing a lack of video equipment that will work for your project, or you have some ancient stuff that probably will be a pain to connect with today’s modern technology.
 That is OK.
-There is more than one way to skin an cat. 🙂
+There is more than one way to skin a cat. ?

 Just take an inventory of what you do have, even if it is only a great idea and we will go through some ideas on how you can obtain the equipment you need.